-Cassidy oversees WVE’s market-based campaigns, developing and leading all aspects of these multi-pronged campaigns from organizing women to take action to company negotiations.
-She also coordinates efforts to mobilize and engage women in WVE’s work, including developing the organization’s engagement tools like the Body & Soul series, managing social media presence and WVE’s Voices blog, and leading WVE’s Actionista team.
+Cassidy oversees Women’s Voices for the Earth’s market-based campaigns, including organizing women to take action to leading company policy change negotiations.
+She also coordinates efforts to mobilize and engage women in WVE’s work, including developing the organization’s engagement tools like the Body & Soul series, managing social media presence and the Voices blog, and working closely with the Actionista team.

 Director of Development

 Sara oversees the diversified funding strategies and programs for the organization, including those related to individual donations, major donors, community and corporate partnerships, events, and earned income.
 Sara began as a consultant with WVE for one year prior to joining on staff, during which time she worked on fund diversification and WVE’s Strategic Plan: our “Road Map to a Toxic Free Future.”

 Sara’s past consulting clients have included the Colorado Ocean Coalition, Adventure Film Festival, Elements Mixed Media, EarthFest Boulder, Marine Fish Conservation Network, and the 5 Gyres Institute.
 Prior to consulting, Sara spent four years as Membership and Development Manager of the international nonprofit, Leave No Trace Center for Outdoor Ethics.
 Sara graduated from Bucknell University with a B.A. in international relations, French and economics.
 She is a member of Phi Beta Kappa and the American Association of University Women.
 Sara is a certified Dive Master, yoga teacher, and lover of all elements – especially the water.